Lisible/lisible/README.md

 I'm Clément Sibille, a french software engineer who is passioned by Japan, game engines and functional programming.

-- 🔭 I’m currently working on tuber, my own game engine
+- 🔭 I’m currently working on cuttereng, my own game engine
+- 🔭 I’m currently working on lisiblepng, a PNG decoding library

 I'm **NOT** currently looking for job opportunities.